-Sadly, being kept in the dark well into my forties continues to gnaw at me, particularly as I’ve had to work through my symptoms on my own.
-Now recently also finding out that I have 12 years of medical records missing is sadly adding to that.
+Being kept in the dark well into my forties continues to gnaw at me, particularly as I’ve had to work through my symptoms on my own.
+Now finding out that I have 12 years of medical records missing is adding to that.

-It’s reinforcing what I’ve had to deal with and is also having a bearing on how I feel.
-It’s bad enough when any parent is self-absorbed, but add a disability and you’re looking at a whole new ballgame for the child.
+It’s reinforcing what I’ve had to deal with and is having a bearing on how I feel.
+It’s bad enough when any parent is self-absorbed, but add a disability and you’re looking at a whole new ballgame.
 When we’re born into a family that wants the best for us, whatever struggles we have, those struggles will always be made easier.

-Perhaps on my part I need to remember that our lives are mapped out from the minute we’re born and that’s what I need to get into my head.
-We spend most of our lives wishing our life was different, but all that does is tie us into a spiral of negativity.
-Perhaps it’s not always about the circumstances, but the life mapped out that we’re was supposed to hone in on.
+Perhaps I need to remember that our lives are mapped out from the minute we’re born and that I chose this life.
+We will spend most of our lives wishing our lives were different, but all that does is tie us into a spiral of negativity.
+Perhaps it’s not always about the circumstances, but the life mapped out that we’re was supposed to hone-in on.

-Life has a way of working out how it’s supposed to, but because we spend too much time feeling sorry for ourselves, we fail to see or change anything.
-In my formative years, I’m guilty as charged, but now I can see the merit to the life I’ve lived.
-That said, whatever our life, or where we’ve come from, we have a choice to either stay as we are, or work to change things.
+Life has a way of working out how it’s supposed to, but because we spend too much time feeling sorry for ourselves, we fail to see, or change anything.
+I can see the merit to the life I’ve lived.
+Whatever our life, or where we’ve come from, we have a choice to either stay as we are, or work to change things.

 As I see it, our all too familiar life can continue to stay familiar, or we can choose to mix things up a little and change certain aspects of it where we can.